 Support for fossil fuels in China mainly comes in the form of direct payments under the petroleum price-reform support programmes.
 This measure seeks to compensate professional fuel users that were directly affected by the reform of petroleum pricing after the NDRC switched from price bands to price caps in 2009.
 Taxi drivers, public transport, and fuel users in farming, forestry, and fisheries have been the largest beneficiaries of the measure.
 The payments are scheduled to be gradually reduced down to 60% in 2020, after which further policies will be decided.
+The central government, as well as provincial and even municipal governments provide these subsidies.
+Local government have significant control over the amount.
 The Central Government has also at times compensated financially state-owned oil and gas companies (CNOOC, PetroChina, and Sinopec) for losses they had incurred downstream due to differences between domestic regulated prices and import prices.
-This does not seem to be the case any longer owing to the lower crude-oil prices that have prevailed since late 2014, and to the energy price reforms that China has undertaken over recent years.
+This does not seem to be the case any longer owing to the lower crude-oil prices that have prevailed since late 2014 and the price crashes observed in the covid-19 era, and to the energy price reforms that China has undertaken over recent years.
 Per-unit subsidies exist for encouraging the production or utilisation of unconventional gas such as shale gas and coal-bed methane, although such support is being gradually reduced.
 Conventional hydrocarbon extraction is also supported by way of targeted reductions of China's resource tax.